Understanding Anger in Therapy

 What We Actually Do With Anger in Art Therapy

 As anger begins to surface in therapy, the first thing we often do is gently notice what’s happening.
-Not in a structured or checklist way, but in a soft, curious one.
+This is not done in a structured or checklist way, but in a soft, curious manner.

-Clients start to become aware of the voices inside the tone they speak with, the urges that suddenly appear, “I want to tear the paper,” “I want to hide”, and the shifts within their body: tension tightening, energy rising, restlessness building.
+Clients start to become aware of the voices inside, the tone they speak with, and the urges that suddenly appear: “I want to tear the paper,” “I want to hide.”
+They also notice shifts within their body: tension tightening, energy rising, restlessness building.

-Thoughts may speed up or loop; the feeling might take on an image of its own, a volcano, a red mist, fireworks, or a locked box.
+Thoughts may speed up or loop.
+The feeling might take on an image of its own, such as a volcano, a red mist, fireworks, or a locked box.

 As these experiences are named, something naturally softens.
 The nervous system responds to recognition.
 Naming is taming.

-Anger then begins to weave itself into the art-making.
+Anger then begins to weave itself into the art-making process.
 Some clients press harder into materials without realising.
-Others hover over the page unable to start.
+Others hover over the page, unable to start.

 Apologies spill out.